Ruth González Mullen: ¿DÓNDE VAS, MARIA?

 Objective: This painting means "Where are you going, Maria? in English.
 This art piece had many different geometric shapes overlapping each other, and it performed both transparent and opaque duties.
 It had a textural quality of the peaceful elements that revealed complexity in the design of it.
 In the middle of the artwork it had a Crucifixion symbol, that suggested the death of Christ.
 This symbol made the painting a lot more mysterious, because the title had nothing to do with it.
-It also has a emotionally disruptive touch to it. ¿DÓNDE VAS, MARIA? was created with oil paints.
+It also has a emotionally disruptive touch to it. ¿DÓNDE VAS, MARIA? was created with so not halal.